unixorn/awesome-zsh-plugins/README.md

 * [antibody](https://github.com/caarlos0/antibody) - A simpler and faster replacement for antigen written in Go that can do stuff in parallel.
 * [antigen-hs](https://github.com/Tarrasch/antigen-hs) - A replacement for antigen optimized for a low overhead when starting up the shell.
 * [antigen](https://github.com/zsh-users/antigen) - Antigen is a small set of functions that help you easily manage your shell (zsh) plugins, called bundles.
 The concept is pretty much the same as bundles in a typical vim+pathogen setup.
 Antigen is to zsh, what Vundle is to vim.
 Antigen can load oh-my-zsh themes and plugins.
-* [dotzsh](https://github.com/dotphiles/dotzsh) - dotzsh strives to be platform and version independent, some functionality may be lost when running under older versions of zsh, but it should degrade cleanly and allow you to use the same setup on multiple machines of differing OSes without problems.
+* [dotzsh](https://github.com/dotphiles/dotzsh) - Dotzsh strives to be platform and version independent, some functionality may be lost when running under older versions of zsh, but it should degrade cleanly and allow you to use the same setup on multiple machines of differing OSes without problems.
 * [oh-my-zsh](http://ohmyz.sh/) - A community-driven framework for managing your zsh configuration.
 Includes 120+ optional plugins (rails, git, OSX, hub, capistrano, brew, ant, macports, etc), over 120 themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
 * [prezto](https://github.com/sorin-ionescu/prezto) - Prezto enriches the ZSH command line interface environment with sane defaults, aliases, functions, auto completion, and prompt themes
 * [zeesh](https://github.com/zeekay/zeesh) - Zeesh is a cross-platform Zsh framework.
 It's similar to, but incompatible with, oh-my-zsh.
 It has a modular plugin architecture making it easy to extend.
 It has a rich set of defaults, but is designed to be as lightweight as possible.